Data room trends: what's shifting in the VDR market and what you should care about

 How is AI changing virtual data rooms?

 At the enterprise level, AI is being used to summarize documents, extract key clauses from contracts, flag inconsistencies between filings, and answer natural language questions about room contents.
 This is reducing the time lawyers and analysts spend on manual document review.
-At the startup tier, AI features are still limited, but expect AI-powered search and document summaries to appear in mid-market VDRs within the next 12-24 months.
+At the growth tier, AI features are still limited, but expect AI-powered search and document summaries to appear in mid-market VDRs within the next 12-24 months.

 What is a VDR data room used for?